rafnyy/Calendar/README.md

 * authentication and authorization, sign in with passwords
 * protect rest endpoints (use filter, look for auth token)
 * ssl
+* CI pipeline to automatically test and generate deployable artifacts on commit
+* about page with build/version info
+* Arivale branding, copyright, listening requirements